 Another market that we suggest is the housing market in Iowa City.
 While the Iowa City real estate investment market is not overheated or exciting, it offers strong fundamentals like a large rental population relatively immune to rental rates.
 It will see slow, steady growth in property values and rental rates for years to come.

 Investors in hot real estate markets have to wonder if the appreciation and rental increases will stop when a wave of new inventory hits the market.
 The Iowa City housing market does not face this problem.
-Instead, demand for existing Iowa City housing market remains steady while the supply is constrained by a lack of construction.
+Instead, demand for the existing Iowa City housing market remains steady while the supply is constrained by a lack of construction.
 Replacing homes that flooded or burned down does not bring new inventory to a slowly growing market.

 Another market that we suggest is the housing market in New Orleans, LA.
-New Orleans is bit pricey for an average investor to make good returns and it involves a strategic panning.
+New Orleans is a bit pricey for an average investor to make good returns and it involves strategic planning.
 However, it offers a good combination of short-term renters like students and tourists and a permanent population of renters who cannot afford to buy homes.
 Geography and market forces limit housing supply, keeping home values and rents stable.

 Airbnb was legalized in the New Orleans real estate market in 2016 and it’s been growing quite well since then.
 Therefore, you can choose to invest in Airbnb rentals in New Orleans and earn a steady rental income.
 The upfront cost of running an Airbnb business is not much as you do not need to own a rental property.
-However, if you want, you can buy a rental property in New Orleans for Airbnb investment.
-Unlike big cities like New York, the regulations on short term rentals in New Orleans are not very tight, though there is some criticism from opponents about the leniency of these laws.
+However, if you want, you can buy a rental property in New Orleans for an Airbnb investment.
+Unlike big cities like New York, the regulations on short-term rentals in New Orleans are not very tight, though there is some criticism from opponents about the leniency of these laws.

+We strive to set the standard for our industry and inspire others by raising the bar on providing exceptional real estate investment opportunities.
+We can help you succeed by minimizing risk and maximizing profitability.
+We recommend asking for a FREE Strategy Session by clicking here.
 One of our investment specialists will get in touch with you to discuss all facets of searching for, buying, and owning a turnkey investment property.

-*Remember, caveat emptor still applies when buying a property anywhere.
-The information contained in this article was pulled from third party sites mentioned under references.
+Remember, caveat emptor still applies when buying a property anywhere.
+The information contained in this article was pulled from third-party sites mentioned under references.
 Although the information is believed to be reliable, Norada Real Estate Investments makes no representations, warranties, or guarantees, either express or implied, as to whether the information presented is accurate, reliable, or current.
 All information presented should be independently verified through the references given below.
-As a general policy, the Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.
+As a general policy, Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.